MikeStotts/github-experiments/README.md

 # github-experiments
-A repository for exerimenting with git and github
+A repository for experimenting with git and github